vhmvdrezv/job-portal-api-nest/README.md

 | EMPLOYER  | Active jobs + own jobs      | Yes (own jobs)                | No                | Own jobs' apps      |
 | SEEKER    | Only active jobs            | No                            | Yes               | Own applications    |
 | Anonymous | Only active jobs            | No                            | No                | No                  |

 ---

+## 🔑 OAuth Integration

+This project supports **Google OAuth** for both job seekers and employers.

+- **Dynamic Role Assignment:**
+  Users can register/login with Google as either a SEEKER or EMPLOYER.
+  The role is determined by the OAuth endpoint used:
+  - `/auth/google/seeker` and `/auth/google/seeker-callback` for seekers
+  - `/auth/google/employer` and `/auth/google/employer-callback` for employers

+- **How it works:**
+  1. Frontend redirects user to the appropriate endpoint based on desired role.
+  2. User authenticates with Google.
+  3. On callback, the backend creates or updates the user with the correct role and issues a JWT.

+- **Security:**
+  Only valid roles are accepted.
+The backend ensures role assignment is safe and type-checked.

+---